R-Meghana/Task_Manager_with_GoogleAuth/README.md

 - Database: SQLite (default for development, can be switched to PostgreSQL for production)
 - Email: SMTP (Gmail configured in settings for sending invitation emails)

- Contribution

-Feel free to fork the repository, make changes, and submit pull requests.
-For any bugs or feature requests, please create an issue in the GitHub repository.

 ---

  Conclusion